jasperbaes/Conditional-Access-Validator/README.md

      <a href="https://github.com/jasperbaes/Conditional-Access-Validator#-usage">Usage</a>
     ·
     <a href="https://github.com/jasperbaes/Conditional-Access-Validator/issues">Report Bug</a>
-    ·
-     <a href="https://www.jbaes.be/CAB">Conditional Access Blueprint</a>
   </p>
 </p>

-The Conditional Access Test Validator is part of tool #4 in the <a href="https://www.jbaes.be/CAB">Conditional Access Blueprint</a>, a CA framework.
+<p align="center">The Conditional Access Validator is part the CA framework: the <a href="https://www.jbaes.be/CAB">Conditional Access Blueprint</a></p>

 # 🚀 About

-The Conditional Access Validator is a PowerShell tool that automatically generates <a href="https://maester.dev">Maester.dev</a> test for Conditional access, based on your current Conditional Access setup. <a href="https://maester.dev">Maester.dev</a> is a Microsoft Security test automation framework.
+The Conditional Access Validator is a PowerShell tool that automatically generates:
+- <a href="https://maester.dev">Maester.dev</a> test for Conditional access
+- a flow chart of Conditional Access
+- the Conditional Access Matrix (a CSV with the included/excluded state per user per CA policy)
+- Conditional Access Persona Report

 TODO: GIF van example report